tanvir-git/odoo-documentation/content/applications/services/helpdesk/overview/getting_started.rst

 .. image:: getting_started/stages_teams.png
    :align: center
-   :alt: View of a stage’s setting page emphasizing the option to add teams in Odoo Helpdesk
+   :alt: View of a stage’s setting page emphasizing the option to add teams in CoquiAPPs Helpdesk

 Stages can be shared between one or multiple teams, allowing you to adapt the pipeline to your individual needs.
 They also apply a visibility and access rule, as other teams are not able to see